tiangolo/angular-docker-multi-stage-example/README.md

 So, you need to deploy to production only those files.

-These are the options we had before Docker multi-stage builds, take them as the "motivation" of what you are reading:
+These are the options we have, take them as the "motivation" for what we will do next:

 ### Option 1:

 One way to do it is to compile the app locally and add the compiled files to your Git repository.
 And then, when you are deploying, you just clone your repository and use those compiled files.
 As we are talking about Docker, you would create an image that copies and uses those compiled files.
 Your would probably use an [Nginx base image](https://hub.docker.com/_/nginx/) for that.

 But you never edit those compiled files directly, they are generated from your source files.
 They are constantly changing, so your Git repository will grow large just because you are adding compiled code.
 And if someone in your team works on a feature branch and has one version of those files and he wants to merge the feature to your main (probalby `master`) branch, you might have conflicts in those files, even when the source code doesn't have conflicts.
-So you would have to be fixing "fake" conflicts.
-There are probably other disadvantages, but they don't really belong to your Git repository.
+So you would have to be fixing "virtual" conflicts.
+There are probably other disadvantages too.
+So, the compiled files don't really belong to your Git repository.

-Also, if you forget to compile everything right before deploying, you'll get an old version of the app deployed.
+Also, if you forget to compile and commit everything right before deploying, you'll get an old version of the deployed app.

 ### Option 2: